-Fisher and Obery (2009) compared the number of crashes before and after changing the traffic signal display of five intersections from the doghouse to four-section vertical displays with FYA in Oregon.
-They claimed that the left-turn related crashes reduced from 1.1 to 0.35 crashes/year/intersection.
+Fisher and Obery (2009) compared the number of crashes before and after changing the traffic signal display of five intersections from doghouse to four-section vertical displays with an FYA in Oregon.
+They claimed that the left-turn-related crashes decreased from 1.1 to 0.35 crashes per year per intersection.
 In fact, the benefit/cost ratio was 8:1.
 However, the results were not supported by any statistical techniques.
-Although this document did not provide the details of their data collection and their methodology, the simple comparison of crash rates showed the safety benefits of using four-section vertical displays with FYA in Oregon State.
+Although this document did not provide the details of their data collection and their methodology, the simple comparison of crash rates showed the safety benefits of using four-section vertical displays with an FYA in Oregon.

-Srinivasan (2011) used the EB analysis to evaluate the safety impacts of installing the FYA as a permissive LT indication.
-In this report, CMFs were developed based on a historical before-and-after crash analysis of the intersections where the FYA was installed.
+Srinivasan (2011) used EB analysis to evaluate the safety impacts of installing the FYA as a permissive LT indication.
+In this report, CMFs were developed on the basis of a historical before-and-after crash analysis of the intersections where FYA had been installed.
 The required data were collected from the City of Kennewick, Oregon, and North Carolina.
 The study intersections were divided into two groups.
-Group one included the intersections for which the doghouse signal display was changed to FYA PPLT in one leg and from permissive to FYA PPLT in another leg (five intersections).
-In group two, the change was from the doghouse signal display to PPLT with FYA in two legs of the intersections (six intersections).
-In this group, the estimated CMFs showed that the total number of intersection crashes and LT crashes were reduced with CMFs equal to 0.922 and 0.806, respectively.
-However, the reductions were not significant at a 95% confidence level.
+Group one included intersections for which a doghouse signal display was changed to PPLT with an FYA at one leg and from permissive to PPLT with an FYA at another leg (five intersections).
+In group two, the change was from the doghouse signal display to PPLT with an FYA at two legs of the intersections (six intersections).
+In this group, the estimated CMFs showed that the total number of intersection crashes and LT crashes decreased with CMFs equal to 0.922 and 0.806, respectively.
+However, the reductions were not significant at a 95 percent confidence level.

-Simpson and Troy (2015) performed a before-and-after crash analysis of 105 intersections in North Carolina to investigate the effects of changing the signal display of intersections from the doghouse to the four-section display with FYA.
-In this study, the crash data of three years before the change and the data of two to three years after the change were used to estimate safety performance functions.
-The results showed that by changing the signal displays, the total number of crashes, injury crashes, and LT related crashes were reduced by 7%, 15%, and 22%, respectively.
+Simpson and Troy (2015) performed a before-and-after crash analysis of 105 intersections in North Carolina to investigate the effects of changing the signal display of intersections from a doghouse to a four-section display with an FYA.
+In this study, crash data from three years before the change and data from two to three years after the change were used to estimate safety performance functions.
+The results showed that by changing the signal displays, the total number of crashes decreased by 7 percent, injury crashes by 15 percent, and LT-related crashes by 22 percent.
 The results were statistically significant.

-Qi et al. (2012) studied the safety impacts of the conversion PPLT with Circular Green (CG) to PPLT with FYA, see Table 2-2.
-The study identified a safety issue directly related to the FYA phasing at two of the intersections.
-The safety issue is called the Steady-Yellow-Arrow confusion.
-This issue arises when some drivers mistakenly accept the Steady Yellow Arrow indication for the FYA during the change of interval.
-Crashes/conflicts might be induced if a driver, who proceeded into the intersection during the Steady Yellow Arrow signal, decides to yield instead of clearing it immediately.
+Qi et al. (2012) studied the safety impacts of converting PPLT with a circular green (CG) to PPLT with an FYA (see table 2-2).
+The study identified safety issues directly related to the FYA phasing at two of the intersections.
+The safety issue is called steady-yellow-arrow confusion.
+This issue arises when some drivers mistakenly accept the steady yellow arrow indication for the FYA during the change of interval.
+Crashes/conflicts may be created if a driver who proceeds into the intersection during the steady yellow arrow signal decides to yield instead of clearing it immediately.